crony-io/2d-assets-mcp/README.md

 *4-frame run animation spritesheet with progressive blue shades*

----
+## Security Considerations

+### Asset Content

+- Generated assets are pure placeholder graphics and they do not contain malicious code.
+- Embedded metadata is plain JSON and is not executable.

+### Because this MCP server writes files directly to your machine to save you time, please review these security best practices:

+#### File System Access

+- The server can write files to any path specified by the AI assistant.
+- **Recommendation:** Configure your AI client to restrict access strictly to your game's project directories.
+- **Warning:** Be cautious when asking the AI to generate assets outside your project directory.

+#### Path Traversal

+- This server validates paths, but you should always be aware of potential path traversal attempts when dealing with MCP servers, and **review** generated file paths before confirming operations.

+#### Overall Best Practices

+- Use absolute paths in configurations to prevent ambiguity.
+- Restrict AI access to your game project directory only.
+- Review generated assets before committing to version control.
+- Keep your Node.js dependencies updated.

+## Core Features

+- **Instant asset generation**: one tool call, one PNG, full visual configuration.
+- **Spritesheet & Batch mode**: generate multiple frames or composite them into a single animation-strip spritesheet in one request.
+- **Rich visuals**: support for solid fills, linear/radial gradients, stripe/dot/grid pattern overlays, rounded corners, circles, opacity, and stroke control.
+- **Dynamic UI Elements**: create partially filled progress/health bars using `fillPercent` and `trackColor` for partially-filled assets.
+- **Auto-scaling labels**: text automatically scales to fit the asset, or you can override it with explicit `fontSize` if needed.
+- **Non-vision AI friendly**: embedded JSON metadata readable back via `read_image_metadata`, without loading image pixels, ideal for non-vision AI workflows.
+- **Smart naming**: output files are automatically named with their dimensions (e.g. `player_idle_128x128.png`) to help models with no vision know the dimensions when using the asset.

 ## Tools Reference

-This MCP server provides 3 tools for generating and reading 2D asset metadata.
+This MCP server equips your AI with 3 tools to generate and read 2D asset metadata.

 ### 1. `generate_mock_asset`

-Generates a single PNG asset and writes it to disk.
-Supports gradients, patterns, transparency, text rotation, and embedded metadata.
+Generates a single PNG asset and writes it to the disk.
+It supports gradients, patterns, transparency, text rotation, and embedded metadata.

 <details>
-<summary><strong>Parameters (click to expand)</strong></summary>
+<summary><strong>Parameters (press to expand)</strong></summary>

-**Required parameters**
+*Required parameters*

 | Parameter     | Type     | Description                                             |
 |---------------|----------|---------------------------------------------------------|